ccaique-lima/lanyon/01-about.md

 <br>

 Caique is an electronics engineer who graduated from [UNISAL](https://unisal.br) in 2019.
-Currently, he is a M.Eng.
-Student in Electrical Engineering at the Department of Electrical Engineering from [UFSCar](https://www.ufscar.br).
+He received his M.Eng.
+(Electrical Engineering) degree from [UFSCar](https://www.ufscar.br) in 2022.
+Currently, he is a PhD Candidate in Electrical Engineering (Computer Engineering) at the [School of Electrical and Computer Engineering](https://www.fee.unicamp.br/) of the [University of Campinas](https://www.unicamp.br/unicamp/)

-Since 2017 he has been working with scientific research and teaching, funded by UNISAL and [CAPES](https://www.gov.br/capes/pt-br).
+Since 2017, he has been working with scientific research and teaching, funded by UNISAL (2017, 2018 and 2019), [CAPES](https://www.gov.br/capes/pt-br)(2021 and 2022) and [FUNCAMP](https://www.funcamp.unicamp.br/portal/) (since 2022).

-In his master's research, he worked with PPG signals, motion artifact removal, machine learning, signal processing and wearables.
+In his master's research, he worked with PPG signals, motion artifact removal, machine learning, signal processing and pulse oximetry.
+His doctoral research focuses on explainable artificial intelligence (XAI) in wearables (specifically on the Samsung Galaxy Watch4).

 He was born in Campinas-SP and since 1994 he has learned incredible things.
 His great passions are Brazil, books, microcontrollers, family&friends and [GFC](https://www.guaranifc.com.br/)! 😎